File System Event Security

 The file system events API mediates this concern in two ways: permissions and prevention.

 File System Permissions and File System Events

 The most obvious security concern related to file system events is one of privacy.
-If Bob can see a list of events from changes to Alice’s home directory, Bob might see things that Alice does not want him to see.
+If Bob can see a list of events from changes to Alice’s home directory, Bob might see things that Alice does not want anyone to see.
 For example, Alice might have a directory name that coincides with the code name of an unreleased Apple product.

 To prevent this potential security leak, users do not receive any events unless the user can reach the modified directory through standard file system permissions.